Team Lead and Owner

 When she’s not working in the office or doing the crossword puzzle with Kathy, she enjoys walking, hiking, riding her bike and traveling as much as possible.

-Karsten Foerster is an ISA Certified Arborist (PN-7911A) and our crew lead, and has been working in tree care since 2013.
+Karsten Foerster is an ISA Certified Arborist (PN-7911A), is a TRAQ Qualified Tree Risk Assessor, our crew lead, and has been working in tree care since 2013.
 Prior to tree climbing, Karsten served a five year enlistment in the United States Marine Corps as a helicopter structural mechanic.
 Karsten now enjoys using his attention to detail and strong work ethic towards caring for customers’ trees.
 In his free time he enjoys fly fishing and backpacking.

 Dilifera (Dilphe) Manantsoavina is originally from Madagascar, where he worked as a tree climber leading tourists and scientists up baobabs and into rainforest canopies.
 After moving to the US, Dilphe worked in landscaping in upstate New York and Seattle, but missed working with trees.
 He is happy to now be working with Out on a Limb and learning to care for the native trees in the NW.
 Winter or summer, when not at work Dilphe will most likely be found at the water’s edge, fishing and enjoying nature.